 - Pulsatilla -- for people who are moody and emotional, although usually with a calm and gentle disposition

-- Sulphur -- for people who feel fatigue but are usually not as emotionally sensitive as those requiring Pulsatilla
+- Sulphur -- for people who feel fatigue, but are usually not as emotionally sensitive as those requiring Pulsatilla

-Some evidence also suggests that acupuncture may help boost your immune system.
+Evidence also suggests that acupuncture may help boost your immune system.
 It may also help people with CFS get a more restful night's sleep, which is often key to turning the condition around.

 Acupuncturists may use moxibustion (a technique in which the herb mugwort is burned over specific acupuncture points) in addition to needling therapy, as it is thought moxibustion helps to provide a deeper and stronger treatment.
-Practitioners with herbal training may recommend specific herbal remedies as well as dietary changes.
+Practitioners with herbal training may recommend specific herbal remedies, as well as dietary changes.

 Although no well-designed clinical trials have looked at chiropractic treatment for CFS, some chiropractors suggest that spinal manipulation may boost energy and reduce pain in some people with the condition.

-Therapeutic massage can reduce stress-related symptoms, improve circulation, and increase your overall sense of well-being.
+Therapeutic massage can reduce stress-related symptoms, improve circulation, and increase your overall sense of well being.